harness/developer-hub/release-notes/shared/cd-79700-fixed-issues.md

   When a multi-line string was passed as input for a child pipeline, the string was being converted to a single line.

   This issue is fixed.
 Instead of passing data using YAML, Harness now uses JSON for data processing.
-This helps preserve multi-line strings and YAML structure properly to process pipeline YAML and user inputs.
+This helps preserve multi-line strings and YAML structures properly to process pipeline YAML and user inputs.
 Enable the feature flag, `PIE_PROCESS_ON_JSON_NODE` to leverage this fix.

   This item requires Harness Delegate version 797xx.
 For information about features that require a specific delegate version, go to [Delegate release notes](/release-notes/delegate).
 - Fixed an issue where the expression, `<+lastPublished.tag>.regex()` was not resolved properly when used as runtime input for artifacts.
 (CDS-68810)